ElsaYilinWang/DECI-EmailAutomationTool/README.md

-Software Requirements Specification: Email Automation Tool v2.3
+Software Requirements Specification: Email Automation Tool v2.4
 1. Introduction
 This document outlines the requirements for a desktop application designed to automate and streamline the process of sending batch emails using Microsoft Outlook.
 The application provides a user-friendly, modern interface for managing recipient lists and sending perfectly formatted emails by using an Outlook draft as a template.
-The intended users are employees who need to send standardized, richly formatted communications (including tables, images, and styled text) to multiple recipients without manual repetition.

 2. Overall Description
 The application is a standalone Python-based tool with a graphical user interface (GUI) styled to mimic the modern Microsoft Outlook aesthetic.
 It allows users to input and automatically save lists of 'To' and 'CC' email addresses.